 It is the responsibility of the faculty member to determine the essential elements and standards of the academic program or course of study.
 Faculty should communicate both orally and in writing classroom policies and practices concerning attendance, grading, examination formats, extensions, office hours, and helpful resources so that students can determine what accommodations they may need in a particular class.
 The faculty must also protect disabled students' rights to privacy and confidentiality in all communications.
-Faculty members can also request confirmation of the appropriateness of accommodations by consulting with the Assistant Dean for Accessibility Resources.
+Faculty members can also request confirmation of the appropriateness of accommodations from the Associate Dean of Students for Multicultural Affairs.